SamTush/Hello-Microverse/README.md

 Contributions, issues, and feature requests are welcome!

+Feel free to check the [issues page](../../issues/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, feel free to to contribute to it
+If you like this project feel free to to contribute

 <p align="right">(<a href="#readme-top">back to top</a>)</p>